vuongducphuong/documentation/content/applications/finance/accounting/bank/foreign_currency.rst

    :alt: Menu to manually change exchange rates.

-When manually changing **exchange rates**, a yellow banner appears allowing you to reset back to Odoo's rate.
+When manually changing **exchange rates**, a yellow banner appears allowing you to reset back to Leansoft's rate.
 To do so, simply click on :guilabel:`Reset to Leansoft's Rate`.

 .. image:: foreign_currency/foreign-reset-rates.png
    :align: center